How to Do More with Less using ManagePro

 The one common aspect about having to do More with Less

 Across all the people I encounter, and stories I hear or read about, the one common theme is that we all bring ourselves to the challenge.
 We all occupy a certain role in relationship to the problem.
 We often take one or more of the following roles as an example:

 3. Being stoic and persevering

-The role we assume tends to frame where we look for a solution… and what a solution looks like
+The role we assume frames where we look for a solution… and what a solution looks like

 In the “Do More with Less” scenario, the following are often true: